John Scott Lillie

-Sir John Scott Lillie CB (1790 – 29 June 1868) was a decorated officer of the British Army and Portuguese Army who fought in the Peninsular War (1808–1814).
+Sir John Scott Lillie CB (1790 – 29 June 1868) was an Anglo-Irish decorated officer of the British Army and Portuguese Army who fought in the Peninsular War (1808–1814).
 He was a landowner, entrepreneur and inventor.
 He was Deputy Lieutenant of the County of Middlesex and Chairman of the Middlesex Quarter Sessions, a freemason, a radical politician and supporter of the great Irish statesman Daniel O'Connell.
 He was an early antivivisectionist and writer.

 Background

-John Lillie was the eldest son of Philip Lillie Esq., of Drumdoe Castle, Co.
-Roscommon and his wife Alicia, née Stafford.
+John Lillie was the eldest son of Philip Lillie Esq., of Drumdoe Castle, County Roscommon and his wife Alicia, née Stafford.
 One source gives his birth date as 1789.
 He was heir to properties in Roscommon, Dublin and Bath.
 The family were said to be related to the Duke of Portland through his mother, Henrietta daughter of General John Scott of Fife, but the connection has yet to be established.
 Lillie's sister, Alicia, married as his second wife, Hugh Mill Bunbury of Guyana; their daughter became a noted Carmelite nun, while their youngest son, Charles Thomas fought in the Crimean War and was promoted Colonel.
 Having completed his education, Lillie sought his fortune in the British army.
-On his return to civilian life, having been thrice wounded in the Peninsula Campaign, Lillie married Louisa Sutherland (b.
+On his return to civilian life, having been thrice wounded in the Peninsular War, Lillie married Louisa Sutherland (b.
 1791), daughter of Capt.
-Andrew Sutherland RN, Commissioner of Gibraltar and his wife Louisa Colebrooke, on 22 January 1820 at St. George Hanover Square, Middlesex.
+Andrew Sutherland RN, Commissioner of Gibraltar and his wife Louisa Colebrooke, on 22 January 1820 at St George's, Hanover Square, Middlesex.
 The Lillies had a daughter and three sons, the youngest of whom, George Arthur Howard, became a Buddhist while out in India as an officer.